-The members of the RC are :-
+The members of the RC are:-

-Chairman : Wu Yu Liang

-Member : Goh Boon Kok
+Chairman : Wu Yu Liang Member : Goh Boon Kok Member : Indriati Khoe

-Member : Koh Eddie (resigned on 29 May 2009)

-Member : Indriati Khoe (appointed on 29 May 2009)

 All of the RC members are non executive Directors, majority of whom are independent of management.
 The RC has experience in the field of executive compensation.
 The RC may seek professional advice where necessary.